jake-knerr/js-style-guide/README.md

 throw new Error("error");
 ```

 #### Prefer to create errors with a message.
-The message should be in lowercase only and only use punctuation when necessary for clarity.
+The message should use proper grammar.

 > Why?
 The error message helps to quickly understand the error.